dimitri-nicolo/calico/security/threat-detection-and-prevention/honeypod/honeypods.md

 ### Value

-Based on the well-known cybersecurity method, “honeypots,” {{site.prodname}} honeypods are used to detect and counter cyber attacks.
-You place decoys disguised as a sensitive asset (called canary pods) at different locations in your Kubernetes cluster.
-You configure all valid resources to not make connections to the honeypods.
-Then, if any resources do reach the honeypods, you can assume the connection is suspicious, and that a resource may be compromised.
+Based on the well-known cybersecurity method, “honeypots,” {{site.prodname}} honeypods are used to detect suspicious activity within a Kubernetes cluster.
+The feature enables you to deploy decoys disguised as a sensitive asset (called honeypods) at different locations in your Kubernetes cluster.
+Any resources make attempts to communicate with the honeypods, it can be considered indicative of a suspicious connection and the cluster may be compromised.

 {{site.prodname}} honeypods can be used to detect attacks such as: